NVIDIA/nim-deploy/cloud-service-providers/azure/workshops/cosmos-reason-on-ai-foundry/README.md

 ![Screenshot 2025-11-03 at 18.29.33.png](imgs/Screenshot%202025-11-03%20at%2018.29.33.png)

+### **Note:** Make sure you've cloned this repository or downloaded the files in the "sample_files" folder before moving on to the next steps

 1. Open a terminal on your computer

 2. Execute the below command to navigate to the sample files folder